yangshun/cs3217-problem-sets-writeup/public/ps/PS2/PS2.md

 You should now have received your distributed iPad.
 It’s time to try installing an application onto your iPad for testing.

 To do so, you must ensure your computer and iPad device is configured for iOS development.
-Make sure your iPad is plugged in, start Xcode and open Organizer from **Window** menu.If this is the first time using the device for development, select your device in Organizer and press **Use for Development**.
+Make sure your iPad is plugged in, start Xcode and open **Devices** from **Window** menu.
+If this is the first time using the device for development, Xcode 6 will automatically enable Developer Mode on your device.

 If there is no certificate created, Xcode will ask you if you want Xcode to submit certificate request automatically.
 Say YES.
 Request will show online on developer portal and has to be approved by an admin user.
 If Xcode does not prompt you to request a certificate, click **Refresh** in **Provisioning Profiles** under **Library**.